underground-software/ILKD_course_materials/slides/fd2.md

 # Learning objective

-Gain a broad overview of many aspects of the kenrel by understanding what's necessary to close a file descriptor
+Gain a broad overview of many aspects of the kernel by understanding what's necessary to close a file descriptor

 ---